Case Study

 “Honestly the best thing I have tried this year.
 I have been using this for three months and the results speak for themselves.
 Link in bio.”

-What the scanner found
+What the checker found

 The fix